Addressing prior dependence in hierarchical Bayesian modeling for PTA data analysis II: Noise and SGWB inference through parameter decorrelation: Discussion of the results

 In this Section we present the results of our hierarchical Bayesian analysis applied to the simulated PTA dataset introduced in Section~\ref{sec:PTA-setup}.
 We applied the proposed decorrelation scheme within the hierarchical framework to a three-pulsar configuration, performing a simultaneous inference of noise and SGWB parameters.
 Although such a small array is not sufficient to draw exhaustive quantitative conclusions, it provides a clear and controlled case study that allows us to isolate and highlight the main effects of the hierarchical modeling and reparametrization.
 Hyperparameters were introduced only for the noise components, namely for the intrinsic red noise and the DM variations, while the stochastic gravitational wave background parameters are left at the standard single-level description.
 We focus here on the representative pulsar J1744$-$1134.
 Analogous results are obtained for the other two pulsars in the array.

 As a starting point, we consider the reference runs with fixed, non-hierarchical priors on the noise parameters, i.e.\ flat priors $\pi(\bth)$ within the bounds $[-16, -12]$ for $\log_{10}A$ and $[0, 7]$ for $\gamma$, as specified in Section~\ref{sec:PTA-setup}.
-This baseline configuration corresponds to the standard PTA inference approach where all noise and signal parameters are treated independently, without introducing hyperpriors $\pi(\bL)$.
-The corner plots and marginal posteriors reported here therefore represent the reference posterior distributions against which the hierarchical and reparametrized results will be compared in the following subsections.
+This baseline configuration corresponds to the standard PTA inference approach, where all noise and signal parameters are treated independently, without introducing hyperpriors.
+The second introduces hierarchical priors $\pi(\bth|\bL)$ on the red-noise and DM variation parameters, with Gaussian hyperprior $\pi(\bL)$ across the array.
+The means and standard deviations of the Gaussian $\pi(\bL)$ are taken from the inference reported in Table 2 of \citet{ensemble}, ensuring consistency with population-level noise statistics derived from the EPTA dataset.
+The third configuration applies the orthogonal reparameterization $\pi(\bth|\tilde\bL)$ with hyperprior $\pi(\tilde\bL)$ , where hyperparameters are decorrelated from physical parameters through the projection implemented with Normalizing Flows, as described in Section~\ref{sec:orto}.